-How to Find Your Market Positioning

-Work with your employees
+How To Find Your Market Positioning Work with your employees

 Your employees are often the front line of your business and deal with customers on a day to day basis, so their feedback is invaluable.
 Involve them in a strategy session, and be open to their ideas and input.
-You will want their thoughts as to what your competitors are doing, what are the reasons people do business with you, how can you find your 'niche' and market directly to interested people, and who do they see as your target market in your industry.
-Establish how you want to be perceived by all of the different groups your business deals with; customers, shareholders, investors, employees.